 This tuna pasta salad fits that bill!
 In about 20 minutes you can make this simple cold salad.

 This post may contain affiliate links.
 For more information, read my full disclosure policy.

 Tuna salad recipes have always been a staple in my family for years, and we’ve experimented quite a bit.
 This sweet and savory tuna pasta is by far our favorite.
-And if you enjoy this tuna salad check out the gluten-free Tuna Salad Sandwich.
+And if you enjoy this salad check out the gluten-free Tuna Salad Sandwich.

 Ingredients for the Tuna Pasta Salad

 - Can of White Tuna.
 I use Trader Joe’s Solid White Albacore Tuna in Water.
 But Bumble Bee’s Solid White Albacore is great, too)

-- gluten-free pasta (I like Trader Joe’s Organic Brown Rice & Quinoa Fusilli Pasta.
+- Fusilli Pasta.
+I use Trader Joe’s Organic Brown Rice & Quinoa Fusilli Pasta.
 You can also try Explore Cuisine.
-They also make a great Organic Brown Rice Fusilli.)
+They also make a great Organic Brown Rice Fusilli.